10up/base-php/README.md

 ## Building

 There are currently a number of images being built for the different operating systems.
 This image is built with support for PHP 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1 and 8.2.
 Note that we do not build CentOS/Rocky Linux based images beyond 8.0 and they will be removed in the future.

+Also note that CentOS/RL based images are not being pushed to ghcr.io!

 Images are available under the tags:

 * CentOS 7 based
   * 10up/base-php:5.6 (Deprecated, no longer refreshed)